Lower Bounds for Linear Minimization Oracle Methods Optimizing over Strongly Convex Sets: A Resisting Oracle Extension to Deterministic FO-LMO Methods

 \section{A Resisting Oracle Extension to Deterministic FO-LMO Methods}

-The lower bound provided in Theorem~\ref{thm:SC} establishes that no \texttt{LMO-span} method can achieve an optimization rate faster than $\Omega(L\, \mathrm{diam}(S)^2/T^2)$.
+The lower bound provided in Theorem~\ref{thm:SC} establishes that no \texttt{LMO-span} method can guarantee suboptimality less than $\Omega(L\, \mathrm{diam}(S)^2/T^2)$.
 However, if the span restriction is relaxed, one can design a method capable of exactly solving any single fixed hard problem.
 Trivially, one could consider the algorithm that always returns $\nu\mathbf{1}$ for every problem instance.
-Although often not an effective algorithm, this would exactly solve our previously proposed hard instance.
-To resolve this, Section~\ref{subsec:permuted-problem} constructs an adversarial variant of our previous hard problem.
-Section~\ref{subsec:general-zero-chain} derives a ``zero-chain'' property for this adversarial LMO, resisting any \texttt{FO-LMO} method.
-Finally, Section~\ref{subsec:general-thm} proves Theorem~\ref{thm:main}.
+Although often not an effective algorithm, this would exactly solve our previously proposed hard instance. { So we require a family of hard instances.}

+To resolve this, Section~\ref{subsec:permuted-problem} {provides an adversarial process for constructing variants} of our previous hard problem.
+Section~\ref{subsec:general-zero-chain} derives a ``zero-chain'' property for these adversarial LMOs, resisting any \texttt{FO-LMO} method.
+Finally, Section~\ref{subsec:general-thm} { shows that for any \texttt{FO-LMO}, our resisting construction provides a tailored hard instance,} proving Theorem~\ref{thm:main}. { Again, it suffices to consider $1$-smooth, $1$-strongly convex functions and $1$-strongly convex sets by Lemma~\ref{lem:rescaling}.}